frab/frab/README.md

     cp config/database.yml.template config/database.yml

 frab bundles all three built-in rails database drivers.
-And it should work with all three, alhtough it is best tested with MySQL and SQLite3 (for development).
+And it should work with all three, although it is best tested with MySQL and SQLite3 (for development).

+5) Create and modify settings:

+    cp config/settings.yml.template config/settings.yml

-5) Create and setup the database
+6) Create and setup the database

     rake db:setup

-6) Start the server
+7) Start the server

     rails server